ohsu-qin/qiprofile/doc/development.rst

     npm prune
     grunt

-Check periodically for outdated package specifications by running npmedge_.
+Check periodically for outdated package specifications by running npmedge_ and npm_collect_.

 ***********